 However, there is no evidence to support this claim.
 In fact, most experts agree that engine flushes can actually do more harm than good.
 Here’s why:

-An engine flush involves adding a chemical solvent to your car’s oil.
-This solvent breaks down the oil so that it can be easily flushed out of the engine.
-However, this process also strips away the important lubricating properties of the oil.
+An engine flush involves adding a chemical solvent to the oil in your car.
+This solvent breaks down the oil, allowing it to be easily flushed out of the engine.
+However, this process also strips away the oil’s critical lubricating properties.

 As a result, your engine may not be properly lubricated and could suffer from increased wear and tear.
-In addition, the chemicals used in engine flushes can be corrosive and damage vital engine parts such as bearings and seals.
-If these parts are damaged, it can lead to serious problems such as oil leaks or evenengine failure.
+Additionally, the chemicals used in engine flushes can be corrosive and damage vital engine components, such as bearings and seals.
+If these parts are damaged, it can lead to serious problems such as oil leaks or even engine failure.

 The Correct Way to Flush Your Engine – Leaves No Residue